 How long can I spend here?

 There is no limit to the amount of time you can spend at the property during your visit.

 Food and drink

 Can I bring a dog?

 Dogs on a lead are allowed in the garden.
-There are walks aplenty in the parkland (which at the moment cannot be accessed from the car park, but via Back Lane), St Michael's Hill and Ladies' Walk; please be aware of sheep and keep your dog on a lead.
+There are walks aplenty in the parkland, which cannot be accessed from the car park, but via Back Lane, St Michael's Hill and Ladies' Walk.
+Please be aware of sheep and keep your dog on a lead.

 Dog bins can be found in strategic positions, so please make use of them.